 The curriculum materials below are designed to serve as a resource to teachers who have completed a Modeling Instruction in Mechanics workshop.
 Two versions of the mechanics curriculum are available.
 Version 2 (last revised in 2006) was used for many years in mechanics workshops around the country.
 Beginning in 2012, version 3 was used for the workshop manual.
 The graphics and teacher notes in version 3 are improved, and the paradigm labs have been updated.
 Some teachers may prefer using version 2 because there are fewer worksheets and these are generally less detailed.
 The outlines for both versions are also slightly different.
-Version 3 switches the order of units 7 & 8 so that the treatment of central force (8) follows the unit on 2-D motion (6), grouping two cases of motion in a plane.
-Momentum follows energy so that the treatment of conserved quantities is also grouped.
+Version 3 switches the order of units 7 & 8 so that two cases of motion in a plane (U6-2D motion and U7-Central Net Forces) are grouped, followed by two units addressing conserved quantities (U8-Energy and U9-Momentum).

 Units 2-6 and 8 are all that are needed for students to have covered the aspects of the force concept as measured by the FCI.